Pod-Point/reviews-php/README.md

 $trustpilot->merchant()->getReviews((array) $serviceReviewsFilterOptions);
 ```

-## Caching

-Using this library with Laravel and to have it compatible, a **LaravelCacheAdapter** has been added.
-To cache Request contents extend the request using the **AbstractCacheableRequest** class, this will automatically cache the responses.

-The **AbstractCacheableRequest** has two optional parameters ``$cacheTtl`` and ``$cacheKey``, these can be overridden in demanded request.
-If no ``$cacheKey`` is set the ``getCacheableKey`` is used to set the cache key and it will hash the class name using sha1 to have unique cacheKey.

-If the Request class requires customisation for send method, make sure to call the ``parent::send();`` method which does the cache calls.

-If the cache TTL is in the response of the api request instead of using **AbstractCacheableRequest** use the **AbstractHasCacheTtlInResponse** class.
-The **AbstractHasCacheTtlInResponse** has ``$cacheTtlResponseField`` which defines the key holds the cache TTL in the response and will be used when setting cache.

-### Adding new Cache Adapters
-The ``PodPoint\Reviews\Cache\CacheProvider`` acts a Cache Adapter/Driver provider, the cache adapter can be replaced using ``CacheProvider::setInstance`` or the ``CacheProvider::getInstance`` can be updated to return Cache Adapter/Driver.

 ## Compatibility table
 This package is compatible up to Laravel 7.
 If used with higher versions of Laravel, the guzzle package needs to be upgraded.